 It's about time we fix the most-asked question we get: is Hedge an app or a company?
 Well, it's both.
 But not for much longer: together with its next release, our flagship app Hedge gets a new name 🥳

 We present to you:

 Having your product named after your company works fine if you do just one thing (iconik, Frame.io, CatDV).
 But with apps that are just as strong brands on their own (PostLab, EditReady, Canister) it quickly gets confusing.

 Now that Hedge, the company, has grown into an industry-leading and technology-driven company, the Hedge moniker has become synonymous for our vision: carefully designed, easy to use, and affordable software that removes friction from your day-to-day life.
 Like a twig branching out of a hedge, OffShoot is a true, ehm, offshoot of that vision.

 OffShoot is not just a new name; it's also a paradigm shift in licensing.
 We're leaving behind our model of seats.
 Instead, we’re moving to a floating license.
 Historically only an enterprise feature for large-scale deployments, we’re democratizing this model and bring it to all our apps and licenses.
 You’ll be able to activate your OffShoot license on as many computers as you want, with the amount of activations on your license deciding how many you can use simultaneously.
 Just activate all your machines once, and never fiddle with license keys again.

 Because we feel this new license model is so much better (“smooth like butter,” our test customers have told us), we want to give as many people as possible a chance to make the switch.
-That's why anyone buying or extending a Hedge license between today and the day OffShoot is released gets a free upgrade.
+That's why anyone buying or extending a Hedge license between today and the day the OffShoot Public Beta is released gets a free upgrade.
 And everyone that does so, gets 30% off.

 Don't miss out, as this will be the last promotion we'll do; no more Black Friday – we're stepping away from that madness altogether.